jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 Set the total length of the class.
 This is what is displayed on the class page and counted on training plans, we also calculate each segment length and list the true duration of a class for distributive classes.
 If building a distributive class, you can come back and edit this number after the class segments are added and calculated.
 If you select a class as Non-Credit, it will not be counted as an elective class on recertification plans, but can be added to custom training plans.
 ### Class Tags
 Class tags are a great way to organize your classes.
 They become part of the free text search in the catalog and are displayed on the class page.
 The most common use is to add a search term to a class that may not be in the name or description.
 For instance, you may tag all BLS classes with BLS and EMT, this allows users to more easily find classes appropriate to their scope of practice.
+### Class Visibility
+This section allows you to control when users are able to see your class and give you three options.
+* Visible - This is a standard class that can be seen by all users in the class catalog and is the default.
+* Hidden - The class is technical open but is not in the catalog.
+The most common use case for this option is to have a class that is on a training plan but you don't want it in the class catalog.
+You can also send a direct link for the class.
+* Assigned Only - When this is selected, only users who have been assigned the class by a training officer can view it.
+They must be assigned the class directly and not a training plan with the class.
 ## Distributive Class Content
 {%figure src="/images/distributive-content.png" atl="Add Class" /%}
 From this section, you will create sections and add segments.
 Sections are a way to organize content and help your users understand the class flow.
 A section will automatically calculate duration.
 To add a section, click the Add Section button.
 To add a segment click Add Content.
 The duration of the class is calculated based on the duration of each segment.